Why is this even legal?

 2. INDEPENDENCE: If you want investment choices that are never dictated by a company profit agenda, choose a company that doesn't profit from your investment choices.

-FirsTrust Advisors are accredited experts with 20+ years of experience, references from local clients, attorneys and CPAs, and Public Disclosure Reports showing they have never been disciplined for violating a client’s trust before.*
+(Verify: Look up the firm's Form ADV disclosure: FirsTrust Advisors are accredited experts with 20+ years of experience, references from local clients, attorneys and CPAs, and Public Disclosure Reports showing they have never been disciplined for violating a client’s trust.)

 An attendant in a tuxedo spins the wheel - a few gamblers place their bets - but the majority of the crowd just stands there, gazing at the wheel, each holding a little yellow pencil and a white note card that says "Number Tracker" across the top in bright red letters.